Duffew/debt-deliverance/README.md

 + The validation and functionality testing showed that the website code is clean and that the functional elements are sound.

++ The website was checked and worked on Chrome, Edge, Firefox and Safari web browsers.

 The full appraisal shows that the website is fit-for-purpose.
 The bugs identified during the WAVE testing are addressed in the upcoming section.

 ### In-process